History of Palestinian statehood: Civil war 1947–48

-1948 war until 1967
+1948 war until 1988

 Arab–Israeli War (1948)

 On May 14, 1948, at the end of the British Mandate, the Jewish People's Council gathered in Tel Aviv and the chairman of the Jewish Agency for Palestine, declared the establishment of a Jewish state in Eretz-Israel, to be known as the State of Israel.
 U.S. President Harry Truman recognised the State of Israel de facto the following day.
 The Arab countries declared war on the newly formed State of Israel heralding the start of the 1948 Arab–Israeli War.

 Armies of the neighbouring Arab states entered the former Mandate territories the next day starting the 1948 Arab–Israeli War.
 But some of the leaders of these countries had plans of their own for Palestine.
 As the Palestinian writer Hisham Sharabi would observe, Palestine had "disappeared from the map".

-As a result of the war, Egypt occupied the Gaza Strip, and in September 1948, formed the All-Palestine Government in Gaza, partly as an Arab League move to limit the influence of Jordan over the Palestinian issue.
+As a result of the war, Egypt occupied the Gaza Strip, and on September 22, 1948, formed the All-Palestine Government in Gaza, partly as an Arab League move to limit the influence of Jordan over the Palestinian issue.
 The former mufti of Jerusalem, Haj Amin al-Husseini, was appointed president.
-On October 1 of that year, the All-Palestine government declared an independent Palestinian state in all of Palestine region with Jerusalem as its capital.
+The Palestinian National Council declared an independent Palestinian state on October 1, 1948 in all of Palestine region with Jerusalem as its capital.
 This government was recognised by Egypt, Syria, Lebanon, Iraq, Saudi Arabia, and Yemen, but not by Jordan or any non-Arab country.
 However, it was little more than a facade under Egyptian control and had negligible influence or funding.
 Egypt did not permit unrestricted entry of Palestinians from Gaza into Egypt proper, and vice versa.
 In 1959, Gamal Abdel Nasser, president of Egypt, dissolved the All-Palestine government to rule the Gaza Strip directly.